xtremekforever/swift-systemd/README.md

 try await serviceGroup.run()
 ```

-Since `SystemdService` does not have any dependencies on other services, it can be constructed directly in the services array instead of needing a separate variable.
+`SystemdService` does not have any dependencies on other services, so it can be constructed and started at any point in the application's service lifecycle.